-A campership is financial assistance awarded to a Cub Scout or Scouts BSA youth to allow them to attend a summer camp program (residential camp or day camp).
+A campership is financial assistance awarded to a Cub Scout or Scouts BSA youth to allow him/her to attend a Connecticut Yankee Council summer camp program (residential camp or day camp).
 Camperships are need-based and are awarded to youth who are unable to afford the full summer camp fee.
 All campership requests will be processed with the highest degree of confidentiality possible.